 Why we love her: She's equal parts sweetheart and style rebel, stepping out in a sweet collared mini one minute and leather shorts and a tweedy cape the next.
 There's never a dull moment watching Miroslava make her way from show to show.

-Who: CEO of the Tank Group (encompassing Tank magazine, Because magazine, and Tank Form Creative Agency).
+Who: CEO of the Tank Group (encompassing Tank magazine, Because magazine, and Tank Form Creative Agency), style star.

 Why we love her: She's smart and style savvy — and what's better than that?
 She's a businesswoman who's launched a serious career on the front lines of the publishing world at Tank for the past 10 years.
-She's a real fashion entrepreneur in the industry and just as fun to watch about town and around the tents — or making a cameo in a J.Crew campaign.
+She's a fashion entrepreneur — who now has her own collection with Nordstorm — and she's just as fun to watch about town and around the tents — or making a cameo in a J.Crew campaign.

 Key pieces: Caroline offers the sophisticate's take on the trends.
 She's daring with pops of color and statement accessories, but she doesn't lose sight of classic silhouettes.
 She always shows off an impeccable fit — and you can bet she's got a slim sheath dress and polished suiting in her arsenal.